 When it comes to things mechanical, electrical or even information technology (IT), for something to work properly, everyone must be on the same page.

-And that is why the Federal Motor Carrier Safety Administration (FMCSA) has proposed to delay by two years, to February 7, 2022, the entry-level driver training (ELDT) verification process that training was completed and states have confirmed CDL applicants meet that requirement.
+And that is why the Federal Motor Carrier Safety Administration (FMCSA) has proposed to delay by two years, to February 7, 2022, the entry-level driver training (ELDT) verification process that truck driver training was completed and states have confirmed CDL applicants meet that requirement.
 The public has until August 19, 2019, to comment on the proposed delay.

 According to the agency, more time is needed for adjustments in the IT systems used by driver trainers and by state driver licensing agencies.

 At the same time, FMCSA is moving forward with the February 7, 2020 effective date for minimum training requirements themselves.
 It is only the online verification – the uploading by trainers of driver certification information to the FMCSA database and the states checking that database to be sure CDL applicants have completed training and are eligible for a knowledge or skills test – that would be delayed.

 Here is a reminder of what the minimum training requirements will be on February 7, 2020:

 - Beginning next February, all entry-level operators of commercial motor vehicles (CMVs), in both interstate and intrastate commerce, who are applying for a Class A or Class B commercial driver’s license (CDL); an upgrade to their CDL (such as a Class B CDL holder seeking a Class A CDL); or a hazardous materials (H), passenger (P), or school bus (S) endorsement for their license; must first satisfactorily complete minimum training requirements before taking the state-administered CDL or P and S endorsement skills test or the H endorsement knowledge examination.